ShinobiAoshi/italy-2024-blog/_posts/2024-10-16-sorrento-day-03.md

 [![]({{ '/assets/img/2024-10-16 11.21.09 Italy (2024).jpg' | relative_url }})]({{ '/assets/img/2024-10-16 11.21.09 Italy (2024).jpg' | relative_url }})

 {:.caption}
-Excellent example of the quintessential Roman floorplan.
-The front door led into the atrium, which had an impluvium in the center which collected rainwater from a hole in the ceiling to later be used for household purposes.
-The tablinum (study/office) where guests were received was typically aligned with the front door, and separated from the atrium by a curtain or partition.
-This home is also a great showcase of Roman decor with the mosaic floor and frecos painted throughout
+This home exemplifies the quintessential Roman floor plan.
+From the front door, visitors entered the *atrium*, where an *impluvium* (central pool) collected rainwater through an opening in the ceiling for household use.
+The *tablinum*, a study where the owner received guests, was typically positioned in direct alignment with the front door and separated from the *atrium* by a curtain or partition.
+The house also beautifully showcases classic Roman decorative elements, featuring intricate mosaic floors and elaborate frescoes throughout

 [![]({{ '/assets/img/2024-10-16 11.24.37 Italy (2024).jpg' | relative_url }})]({{ '/assets/img/2024-10-16 11.24.37 Italy (2024).jpg' | relative_url }})